-Under the general supervision of the Police Services Division Commander, the Police Communications Center; commonly referred to as the CommCenter, is responsible for maintaining around-the-clock effective and efficient communications between the UPD, the public, police officers in the field and other public-safety agencies by receiving, dispatching and recording calls for general police and emergency services quickly and accurately.
+Under the supervision of the Communications Lieutenant, the Police Communications Center; commonly referred to as the CommCenter, is responsible for maintaining around-the-clock effective and efficient communications between the UPD, the public, police officers in the field and other public-safety agencies by receiving, dispatching and recording calls for general police and emergency services quickly and accurately.

 The UPD’s CommCenter is staffed by professional, highly skilled non-sworn employees who are committed to the department’s philosophy of being “Focused on Quality”.
 The UPD employs five Police Communications Officers (PCO) and a Police Communications Sergeant, who is responsible for the normal day-to-day operations of the CommCenter.